stevieyu/flashbang/README.md

 ## Features

-- **Built for speed** — [Benchmarked](https://flashbang-dyr.pages.dev/bench) at ~1ms median redirect latency.
-The Service Worker intercepts requests before they hit the network, parses the bang, and responds with a 302 — no page load, no framework, no round-trip to a server
+- **Built for speed** — Sub-1ms median redirect latency in our testing, advertised as ~1ms to be conservative.
+The Service Worker intercepts requests before they hit the network, parses the bang, and responds with a 302 — no page load, no framework, no round-trip to a server.
+[Run the benchmark yourself](https://flashbang-dyr.pages.dev/bench) — results vary by machine
 - **Private** — No analytics, no tracking.
 All data stays on your device for the core feature - redirects
 - **14,000+ bangs** — Merged from DuckDuckGo, Kagi, and custom sources.
 Updated daily via CI
 - **Custom bangs** — Add your own bangs through the settings UI.
 They take priority over built-ins